Whole roasted cauliflower is a gorgeous and delicious centerpiece meal or side dish recipe inspired by Mediterranean and Middle-Eastern cuisines.

-- Creamy chickpea hummus with canned or dried chickpeas.
+- Creamy chickpea hummus or roasted red pepper hummus.

-- Zaalouk (Moroccan eggplant salad): a pan-fried tomato and eggplant mix with Middle-Eastern spice mix.
+- Zaalouk or Moroccan eggplant salad: a pan-fried tomato and eggplant mix with North African flavors.

 - The best avocado spread with tahini, a velvety smooth dip and spread idea.
-It’s insanely delicious, and you’ll love it.
+It’s incredibly delicious, and you’ll love it.

-- Muhammara: roasted bell pepper, tomato and walnuts come together in a creamy dip.
+- Muhammara: roasted bell pepper, tomato, and walnuts combine in a creamy dip.

-- Lentil Tabbouleh salad: a modern take on a classic tomato and parsley salad.
+- Lentil Tabbouleh salad is a modern take on a classic tomato and parsley salad.